 |

-At the end of the course, the students will be able to - Define and describe the fundamental principles and concept of Economics - Apply the analytical tools of Economics used in legal analysis - To evaluate the importance of economic analysis in policy making and advisory functions |
+CO1: Define and describe the fundamental concepts and principles of Economics CO2: Apply the analytical tools of Economics used in legal analysis CO3: Evaluate and analyze the importance of economic analysis in policy making and advisory functions |

 Unit-1 |